AnselmMarie/pokemon-pet-shop/README.md

 ## Process of the building Pokéshop

 This application covers key stages of building a Greenfield project, including design, app architecture, APIs, CI/CD, and future deployment.
 Below, I’ve outlined each step of the process with a detailed explanation.
-Since this is a personal project, there are certain aspects I approached differently compared to how I would handle a client project.
+Since this is a personal project, there are certain aspects I would approach differently compared to how I would handle a client project.

 ### Design